blahah/transrate/README.md

 ## Development status

 This software is in early development.
+Users should be aware that until the first release is made, features may change faster than the documentation is updated.
 Nevertheless, we welcome bug reports.

 [![Gem Version](https://badge.fury.io/rb/transrate.png)][gem]
 [![Build Status](https://secure.travis-ci.org/Blahah/transrate.png?branch=master)][travis]